rizac/sdaas/sdaas/core/models/README.md

 dump(clf, CLF_PATH)
 ```

-### Inspect different sklearn versions models (for maintenance/debug only)

-If the model is single feature, you can also keep track of the scores for running
-tests and compare different sklearn version models
-(This is easy when the feature is only one  - as it currently is -, maybe
-in the future for several features it will not be possible).
-The idea is to write a csv file of `feature1, feature2, ..., featureN, score` rows.
-(this might also be exploited to compute scores from the grid
-with scipy.gridsearch.
-It could be useful to get rid sklearn but it is unfeasible
+### Add score file

+When you add a new model, it is good practice to also create a score
+CSV file in the same directory of the model, replacing its extension
+(usually 'sklmodel') with '.scores.csv'.
+The score file should contain scores sampled at some features in order to
+compare any new model scores with the model scores and preserve consistency.
+(In principle, one could also use the score file as model, using linear interpolation or
-with a lot of features).
+or grid search, but it is unfeasible with a lot of features)

-To create such a csv of scores with a given model (as of 2021, with a single feature
+To create a score CSVfile (as of 2021, with a single feature
-`psd@5sec`), execute the snippet below after changing `MODEL_PATH`.
+`psd@5sec`), execute the snippet below after changing `MODEL_PATH`:
-This will create a CSV file in the same directory of the model, replacing its extension
-(usually 'sklmodel') with '.scores.csv'

 ```python
 MODEL_PATH = 'path/to/mymodel.sklmodel'